 The Office of Experiential Learning leads the development and promotion of experiential learning opportunities, including workintegrated learning across campus.
 The Office is comprised of two distinctive units: Co-operative Education and Workplace Partnerships and Career Development and Experiential Learning.

-4,000+ unique students engaged with our programs and
+4,000+ unique students engaged with our programs and services undergraduate and graduate students enrolled students participated in job readiness programming

 Cooperative Education & Workplace Partnerships

 Co-operative Education and Workplace Partnerships includes both co-op and internship paid placements.